Vorarephilia: Variations

-As there is room for artistic interpretation and niches, there are many other subcategories that may be less commonly seen, but they all more or less amount to a victim being inserted through a consumer's orifice in some way.
+As there is room for artistic interpretation and niches, variations where a victim is inserted through a different body orifice may also be seen.

 The sizes of the consumer and victim can vary.
-Macro/micro vore is used to describe art in which the victim is much smaller than the consumer.
+Notable examples include "Macro/micro vore", which is art in which the victim is much smaller than the consumer.
 Same-size vore, on the other hand, depicts a scenario where the victim and consumer are roughly the same size.

 Research

 One case study analysis connected the fantasy with sexual masochism, and suggested that it could be motivated by a desire to merge with a more powerful other or permanently escape loneliness.
 With "no known treatment" for vorarephiles who feel 'ill' with their sexuality, psychologists at Toronto's Centre for Addiction and Mental Health have recommended trying to "adjust to, rather than change or suppress" the sexual interest.
 Medication for libido reduction could be used if deemed necessary.

+Surveys in 2021 and 2022 that received roughly 1,600 and 3,200 responses respectively from an online community of self-identified vorarephiles offered some insight on the demographics of the community.
+80% of vorarephiles were reported as male, about half identified as heterosexual, and slightly less than half of those surveyed described themselves as part of the furry fandom or unsure about their belonging to the fandom.